Show All Answers

 Location: 815 Newton Street, directly across from the entrance of Skyline Park in South Brookline.
 Again, please make sure all clothing goes into the trailer, no trash or non-recyclable items are allowed outside the trailer.

 Many residents come to dispose latex/acrylic paint.
-We DO NOT dispose of latex/acrylic paint at hazardous waste.
-Here is the proper method to disposing of latex/acrylic and any other WATER BASED paints:
+We do not dispose of latex/acrylic paint at hazardous waste drop-off days.
+Here is the proper method to disposing of latex/acrylic and any other water based paints:

 1. Add equal parts kitty litter to the paint in the can (one part paint to one part kitty litter).
-If you have more than a half a can, you can also pour the paint into a lined cardboard box then pour in kitty litter.2.
+If you have more than a half a can, you can also pour the paint into a lined cardboard box, then pour in kitty litter.2.
 Stir the kitty litter into the paint until it has an oatmeal-like consistency that will not spill out.3.
-Allow the paint and kitty litter mixture to sit for one hour.4.
-Throw the dried paint in the can in the garbage with the lid off.
+Allow the paint and kitty litter mixture to sit for a few days.Once dry, place the dried paint (in the can with the lid off) next to your waste carts on your collection day.
+The lid must be off!

 If you are a Brookline resident and subscribe to town trash/recycling service, you are able to call ahead to arrange a special pickup for certain items.
 These include computers, tv’s, and metal.
 Items such as couches, bureaus, mattresses, or other bulky items can be placed next to your regular trash.
 If you are not a subscriber, you must contact your landlord to figure out how to dispose of these items.